myplanetdigital-experimental/bitcoin-atm/README.md

 bitcoin-atm
 ===========

 MVP for an honour system Bitcoin ATM for spreading the Bitcoin love around our office.
+Goal is to run a Rails app inside a very secure vagrant VM that is inaccessible from the host except via non-vagrant login credentials that are manually set.

 Roadmap
 -------